conda/conda/docs/source/mro.rst

 -------------------------

 1. Download and extract the proper MKL package to a temporary folder, which we will call $REVOMATH .

-   NOTE: You must select the correct MKL package for your Linux distribution.

 2. Determine where R is located.
 The path will have the form of ``/path/to/anaconda/envs/<r environment>`` , which we will call $PREFIX .
 Ensure that you have write permissions to $PREFIX.
 3. Make backups of ``$PREFIX/lib/R/lib/libRblas.so`` and ``$PREFIX/lib/R/lib/libRlapack.so`` .
 4. Copy all the .so files from ``$REVOMATH/mkl/libs/*.so`` to ``$PREFIX/lib/R/lib`` .
 (This may prompt you to overwrite libRblas.so and libRlapack.so.)